Hi and thanks for checking out my page.

 The style of music here: indie-folk/pop, americana, soul.

-I've been out and about performing regularly around Wellington, New Zealand, and in November 2013 received the People's Choice award at WellyFest, the region's largest acoustic music festival.
+I've been out and about performing regularly around Wellington, New Zealand, and in November 2013 was very humbled to receive the People's Choice award at WellyFest, the region's largest acoustic music festival.

 Purchase links for the album:

 Steph Casey is a Wellington, New Zealand-based singer/songwriter, though one quickly hears that her muses have spent considerable time across the pond in the United States.
 Among the influences she cites–and which you’ll hear on her debut record–are Gillian Welch, The Be Good Tanyas, and Lucinda Williams.
 Voice-wise, her dulcet tones resemble those of Joy Williams of The Civil Wars, another inspiration.
 One of my favorites is “Thievery,” a no-punches-pulled song of longing.
 Another is “Heavy Warm Heart,” an off-kilter little number heavy on the first beats, in which Casey lets her light voice bounce off and between picked acoustic guitar notes whilst viola and cello add sonorous depth.
 Add some splashes of soul (the Hammond-enhanced “No Love”) and a carefree beach song about one of my favorite places, “Kapiti,” and it all adds up to later-in-life promise.
 This is a solid debut.

 - ROB WEIR, principal music writer for SingOut!
 Magazine, USA's oldest folk music publication.